vueuse/vueuse/packages/core/useMagicKeys/index.md

 # useMagicKeys

-Reactive keys pressed state.
-With keys combination support.
+Reactive keys pressed state, with magical keys combination support.

 > This function uses [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which is not supported by IE 11 or below.